DougAnsonAtARM/pelion-sagemaker-controller/README.md

 	api.pelion_reload_model('model-name','compiled-model-x.y.tar.gz')

-	This call is a convenience method for simply performing a "unload" followed by a "load" of a given model using the methods above.
+	This call is a convenience method for simply performing an "unload" followed by a "load" of a given model using the methods above.

 #### Predict